provenance-io/cosmos-sdk/x/sanction/spec/01_concepts.md

 * Prop 5 does not pass while prop 3 is still being voted on:
   The temporary unsanction entries for accounts B, C, and D are removed leaving temporary sanction entries for A, B, and C.
   If accounts B, C, or D were previously permanently sanctioned, those sanctions remain.

-## Unsanctionable Addresses

-When creating the sanction keeper, a list of addresses of unsanctionable accounts can be provided.
-An attempt to sanction or enact an immediate temporary sanction on an address in that list results in the error: `"address cannot be sanctioned"`.

-An example of an account that should not be sanctionable is the fee collector.

-## Params

-The `x/sanction` module has some params that can be defined in state.

-* `ImmediateSanctionMinDeposit` is the minimum deposit required for immediate temporary sanctions to be enacted for addresses in a `MsgSanction`.
-* `ImmediateUnsanctionMinDeposit` is the minimum deposit required for immediate temporary unsanctions to be enacted for addresses in a `MsgUnsanction`.

-If not defined in state, the following variables are used (defined in `x/sanction/sanction.go`):
-* `DefaultImmediateSanctionMinDeposit`
-* `DefaultImmediateUnsanctionMinDeposit`

-By default, those have a value of `nil` which makes it impossible to enact immediate temporary sanctions or unsanctions.
-They are public, though, so consuming chains can change them as desired.

-The default variables are only used if the state entry does not exist.
-If the entry exists, but is empty, that empty value is used.